 - Mix the drink in a glass or plastic bottle; avoid any metal as it can ruin the clay’s unique properties

 - Drink bentonite clay water on an empty stomach, at least one hour before or after meals, taking medication or supplements

-- Take a bentonite clay drink morning and evening
+- You can take a bentonite clay drink mornings and evenings

-Well, don’t compare it with your favourite drink.
-But drinking clay is actually not too bad, though my wife had more problems with it.
+Well, don’t compare it with a favorite drink.
+But drinking clay is not too bad, though my wife had more problems with it.
 The calcium bentonite we tried has an oily, almost creamy texture, but it still tastes mud.
 We just gulped it down during our 10 day trial.